icme-workshops/intermediate-ml/index.md

 ![Alexander Ioannidis](/assets/img/alex.png){:style="max-width:30%;"}

 Alexander Ioannidis earned his Ph.D. in Computational and Mathematical Engineering and Masters in Management Science and Engineering both at Stanford University.
-He is a research fellow working on developing novel machine learning techniques for medical and genomic applications in the Department of Biomedical Data Science.
-Prior to Stanford he earned his bachelors in Chemistry and Physics from Harvard and a M.Phil from the University of Cambridge.
-He conducted research for several years on novel superconducting and quantum computing architectures at Northrop Grumman's Advanced Technologies research center.
+He is a research fellow working on developing novel machine learning techniques for medical and genomic applications in the Department of Biomedical Data Science at Stanford.
+Prior to this he earned a bachelors in Chemistry and Physics from Harvard, an M.Phil from the University of Cambridge and conducted research for several years on novel superconducting and quantum computing architectures.
 In his free time, he enjoys sailing.

 # Workshop Materials